Bleacher Report’s Master Tesfatsion Details his Life Working with the NFL’s Greatest

 Editor’s note: The third season of “Untold Stories” now features NBA superstars such as Jason Terry and Nate Robinson.
 Check it out.

 Bikar Michael studied journalism at George Mason University.
-He creates sports content and has a background in broadcasting.
-His favorite ride is the Manchester United rollercoaster.
+He creates sports storytelling content and has a background in digital media.
+His favorite rollercoaster ride is Manchester United Football Club.